 Brain tumor trials

-Dogs with solitary brain tumors with MRI diagnosis of meningioma for a twelve month trial at the Veterinary Medical Center.
+Dogs with solitary brain tumors with MRI diagnosis of glioma for a twelve month trial at the Veterinary Medical Center.

 Animal Cancer Care and Research

-Dogs with pain due to osteoarthritis in the knee or elbow joint
+Dogs with osteoarthritis (OA) in elbow or knee